 Should My Company Offer Disability Insurance?

-However, what about if you aren’t required to offer disability insurance?
+What about if you aren’t required to offer disability insurance?
 Should you?

 It depends.
 It’s an additional cost to your business and if you can’t afford it, it’s obviously not a good idea.
 However, should your business be able to afford it, the benefit might act as an additional motivator to attract and retain skilled, talented employees.
 For example, disability insurance covers part of women’s pay during pregnancy and maternity leave.